BII-Lab/Yeti-Project/README.md

     ACLs are in place on some of the distribution masters so you need to request a hole for your server's IPv6 address (send an email to coordinators@lists.yeti-dns.org.
 Test with 'dig
     @$DistributionMaster AXFR .' to see if you can do a zone transfer.
+You may have to add '-b $ServiceIPaddress' if your machine is multihomed.

     Configure the root server as a slave to the Yeti DM.
 You can add the following to the configuration file of your root server.